-Prereg: Admission to the Associate Degree Nursing program and NURS 111.
-Application of basic nursing skills, in the classroom laboratory and clinical setting, while assuming responsibility for adult clients with common alterations in health.
+Prereq: Admission to the Associate Degree Nursing program and NURS 111

+Application of basic nursing skills while assuming responsibility for adult clients with common alternations in health.
 Includes roles and responsibilities of the nurse, nursing theory, critical thinking, the nursing process, and introduction to related technology.
 Concepts of the Nursing Process Model are used to guide developing nursing practice.